Autoencoder-assisted study of directed percolation with spatial long-range interactions: The Model of DP with spatial levy-like flights

 In the framework of particle reaction-diffusion, the continuous phase transition from an active state to an inactive state in a system demonstrates that the dynamic evolution of such absorbing phase transitions is truly a non-equilibrium process influenced by fluctuations.
 In order to investigate the probability distribution analysis of non-equilibrium system structures, it is necessary to abandon the detailed balance condition and the Einstein relation that controls the long-time evolution direction of the system in setting up the dynamics equations for such systems \cite{tauber2014critical,1989Quantum,2015Field}.
-The renormalization analysis of the DP model with spatial L\'evy-like flights is based on the construction of the action.
-Before discussing the results of renormalization group analysis based on field theory, analyzing the mean-field approximation method that neglects high-dimensional fluctuation effects can provide insight into the dimensions and relevant scaling characteristics where system fluctuations are important.
-The ordinary mean-field equation for ordinary DP considering only nearest-neighbor interactions is \cite{1981On}

-where $n(\mathbf{x}, t)$ is the density of active particles, and $\nabla^2$ represents the nearest-neighbor diffusion operator.
-For bringing in the long-range interactions and extending reaction-diffusion to the entire system, we consider L\'evy-like flights with a power-law distribution, where the random walk distance $r$ follows a spatially long-range decay according to distribution (1).
+Below the upper critical dimension, it is necessary to fully consider the system's fluctuation effects.
+Field-theoretic renormalization group (RG) methods can provide explanations of symmetry and universality for such reaction-diffusion systems, but it is not particularly good at accurately predicting the critical points and the critical exponents.The renormalization analysis of the DP model with spatial L\'evy-like flights is based on the construction of the action\cite{1981On}\cite{Janssen_1999}: